 • companies where the only employee paid above the Class 1 National insurance secondary threshold is a director of the company

 • companies or groups where the employers’ National insurance liability was £100,000 or more in the previous tax year.
+This exclusion is being removed from 6 April 2025.

 Certain employees cannot be included in the claim: